oneconvergence/dkube-examples/insurance_sagemaker/README.md

 ### Section 2: Deploy the model into sagemaker
 Run all the cells of [sagemaker-insurance.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance_sagemaker/sagemaker-insurance.ipynb).
 This step will deploy the model in sagemaker and create the endpoint.

 ### Section 3.
 Data Generation
 Run all the cells of [data_generation.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance_sagemaker/data_generation.ipynb).
 This step will push the labelled datasets to S3 bucket.
 By default it pushes data for 60 minutes.
 For custom, configure minutes variable in the first cell of the notebook.

+After the completion of the notebook, you will see the model monitor `insurance-mm-sgmkr-{ts}` in active state.

 ### Section 4.
 Model Monitoring
 Run all the cells of [modelmonitor.ipynb](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance_sagemaker/modelmonitor.ipynb).This will create the model monitor in Dkube.
 ### Section 5: Cleanup